glitch-bee/spotify.data/README.md

-# Spotify Data Analysis 🎵
+# Spotify Data Analysis

-A comprehensive toolkit for analyzing your personal Spotify listening history to discover music trends, habits, and preferences over time.
+A toolkit for analyzing your personal Spotify listening history to discover music trends, habits, and preferences over time.

 ## Overview